kcenon/logger_system/docs/PRODUCTION_QUALITY.md

 **Last Updated**: 2025-11-15
 **Version**: 3.0.0

-This document details the production-ready features, quality assurance processes, and operational characteristics of the logger system.
+This document details the quality assurance processes and operational characteristics of the logger system.

 ---